christianreimer/DiffStream/readme.md

  'key': 314159}
 >>>
 ```
-Why go though the rouble with the diff?
+Why go though the trouble with the diff?
 To avoid sending all of the dict data
 when only a subset is changed.
 ```pythonuf_)
 >>> buf = json.dumps(data).encode()